HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 **Explanation:**

-- We applied Bootstrap classes to the `<body>` tag to ensure the entire page has a light background and dark text, creating a clean and readable layout.
+- You applied Bootstrap classes to the `<body>` tag to ensure the entire page has a light background and dark text, creating a clean and readable layout.

 ## 4. **Building out the NavBar**